What is palmoplantar pustulosis?

-- If you smoke, try to stop: however, palmoplantar pustulosis may take several months to improve.
+- If you smoke, try to stop: however, palmoplantar pustulosis may take several months or longer to improve.

-- If you have celiac disease, follow a strict gluten-free diet.
+- If you have coeliac disease, follow a strict gluten-free diet.

-- If you have recurrent tonsillitis, consult an otolaryngologist to see if tonsillectomy is recommended.
+- If you have recurrent tonsillitis, consult an otolaryngologist to see if a tonsillectomy is recommended.

 - Choose comfortable footwear made from natural fibres.